Custom Payment Gateways Development and Their Integration Opportunities

 If you already process cards via a third-party payment processor/payment gateway, you should also:

 - Map out your data flows.
 Understand how customer data is traveling through your business systems, where it is stored and processed.
 In particular, identify every business area that involves payment processing; record how the data is stored and who has access to it; gauge which internal systems and technologies interact with payment transactions – data centers, cloud storage, network systems, etc.

 - Conduct a security assessment to see how your current setup stacks against PCI DSS requirements.
-You can use our SCM tool for that.

 Based on this data, you can create the necessary security roadmap for developing a custom gateway.

-Primarily, PSD2 is aimed at minimizing fraud and introducing strong customer authentication (SCA) for transactions.
+Primarily, PSD2 is aimed at minimizing card-not-present fraud and introducing strong customer authentication (SCA) for transactions.
 The regulators placed a strong emphasis on supporting multi-factor authentication based on a combination of knowledge, possession, and inherence factors.

 - Inherence factors: fingerprint, retina and iris scanning, face recognition, voice and vein recognition, keystroke dynamics, heart rate, and body movement pattern.

 - Acceptable possession factors: OTP-verified devices, cards, apps or browsers; in-browser QR code scans; digital signature based on hardware and software tokens.